awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-trusted-signers.md

 1. Choose **Create key group**\.

-The console displays the key group ID\.
-Use the key group ID to associate this key group with a CloudFront distribution\.
+1. Record the key group name\.
+You use it later to associate the key group with a cache behavior in a CloudFront distribution\. \(In the CloudFront API, you use the key group ID to associate the key group with a cache behavior\.\)

 ### Create a CloudFront key pair \(not recommended, requires the AWS account root user\)<a name="create-key-pair-aws-account"></a>